travigd/documentation/dotnet-api/3.0.0/connecting-to-a-server.md

 ### User Credentials

-Event Store supports [Access Control Lists](/server/latest/access-control-lists/) which restrict permissions for a given stream based on users and groups. `EventStoreConnection` allows you to supply credentials for each operation, however it is often more convenient to simply set the default credentials for all operations on the connection:
+Event Store supports [Access Control Lists](/server/latest/access-control-lists/) which restrict permissions for a stream based on users and groups. `EventStoreConnection` allows you to supply credentials for each operation, however it is often more convenient to simply set some default credentials for all operations on the connection.

 <table>
     <thead>